 It was Jonathan Pryce’s book, 100 Beards, that first got people’s attention.
 Back in 2013, the street style photographer made it his mission to capture the best beards in London.
-Why?
-Jonathan wanted to document a growing trend before the beards became saturated.
 Since then, beards, street style and Jonathan’s career have exploded.
 Now a regular contributor to some of the world’s biggest fashion publications, you’ll find Jonathan scouting the streets at Fashion Week capturing some of the season’s most iconic shots.

-2013 was also when we first met Jonathan – his shots of bearded Londoners had also got our attention.
-We were about to launch Appear Here and needed a photographer to help us capture how Londoners differed across the districts.
-Four years later, for our New York launch, we grabbed a few minutes with Jonathan to pick his brains on style and the city.
+2013 was also when we first met Jonathan.
+Appear Here had just started and we needed a photographer to help us capture how London's different districts for our Destination Guides.
+So for our New York launch, we grabbed a few minutes with Jonathan to pick his brains on the evolution of street style.

 What is it about street style photography that captured your attention?

 I studied photography in New York, and it was a huge influence on my interest in street photography.
 The city was new to me.
 The energy and visuals were so unusual that they grabbed my attention.
 As a student, it's easiest to photograph what's in front of you so I would just walk around the city shooting, and it's how my interest developed.